This post was originally published on this site

 Conclusion

-Following these best practices for setting up a visual factory can create an effective production line that will help your bottom line.
+Following these best practices for setting up a visual factory can create an effective production line that will help improve your bottom line.

 By using techniques such as proper workstation layout, effective signage, and following the 5S principles, you can create a production line that is more efficient and easier for workers to use.
-Implementing a visual factory can be a great way to your business.
+Implementing a visual factory can be a great way to improve your business.